 Cleveland Way National Trail

 The big one!
 Experience 109 miles (176km) of fantastic National Park scenery on our flagship walk, all the way from the market town of Helmsley, in the heart of the North York Moors, to the coast at Filey.
-This classic 9-day walk crosses stunning areas of heather moorland and provides spectacular views of the North Yorkshire coastline.
+This classic 9-day walk crosses stunning areas of heather moorland and provides spectacular views of the North York Moors coastline.

 Try a Cleveland Way taster: